turbot/tailpipe-docs/docs/learn.md

 tar xvf flaws_cloudtrail_logs.tar
 ```

 To source the log data from the `.gz` file extracted from the tar file, your `aws.tpc` file won't include a `connection` block.
-It's `partition` block will follow this format:
+Its `partition` block will follow this format:

 ```
 partition "aws_cloudtrail_log" "sample" {